capJavert/advent-of-code-2018/README.md

-# advent-of-code-2018
+# Advent of Code 2018

-My Advent of Code 2018 solutions
+### Update #1: It's that time of the year again..
+So let's go!!